jwcain/SMU_ResourceManager/README.txt

   so management of argument input was easier.

   Additional commands created include, help, link/unlink, save, check, merge. and clear.
-  Saving is done by represting the graph via its implicit links, all nodes are reconstructed from these implicit links with no duplicate resource nodes.
+  Saving is done by representing the graph via its implicit links, all nodes are reconstructed from these implicit links with no duplicate resource nodes.
   Check is a command that searches the graph for two sets of information.
-First, it caluclates if any node is 'orphaned'.
+First, it calculates if any node is 'orphaned'.
-  Being orphaned means it has no links outwards and no other nodes linking inward, and as a concequence will be represented in a save.
+  Being orphaned means it has no links outwards and no other nodes linking inward, and as a consequence will be represented in a save.
   The remaining functions are understandable in their short descriptions below.